cockroachdb/docs/v19.2/managed-connect-to-your-cluster.md

 ### Use a Postgres driver or ORM

-These steps show you how to connect simple Python test applications to your Managed CockroachDB cluster with the [psycopg2 driver](http://initd.org/psycopg/docs/) or the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/).
+These steps show you how to connect simple Python test applications to your CockroachCloud cluster with the [psycopg2 driver](http://initd.org/psycopg/docs/) or the [SQLAlchemy ORM](https://docs.sqlalchemy.org/en/latest/).
 For code samples in other languages, see [Build an App with CockroachDB](build-an-app-with-cockroachdb.html).

 Start by choosing the Python driver or ORM: